Abhinavapsomayaji-AI/AI-Assisted-Automatic-Traffic-Signaling-System-AIATSS-/README.md

 ## *Built With*

 The AIATSS is made by using Python Programming language.
-It is fast,efficient, powerful,simple, easy to understand and code.
+It is fast,efficient, powerful,simple and easy to understand and code.
 To Visualise on how code works and how the vehicles and simulate a real world scenarios, I used Pygame software which allows us to build a 2-D Graphical User Interface(GUI).This allows us to animate traffic flow, visually see the process, track vehicle coordination,etc.

 ## * Vehicle Object Modeling *